njg89/codeBasics-Python/README.md

 # learningCodeBasics
-Repository of all the educational/tutorial code I have written in Python, C, and others.
+Repository of all the educational/tutorial code I have written in Python.

 Need to do: